 In my quest for materials on LGBTQ genealogy, I stumbled upon a gem—a cherished photo blog named HomoHistory.com.
 Published by Jeffery Gent, this site serves as a remarkable repository, preserving and sharing vintage photographs featuring Gay & Lesbian individuals.
 With hundreds of captivating images, this site offers a poignant testament to the LGBTQ lives of bygone eras.
 I wholeheartedly recommend taking the time to explore and subscribe to this invaluable resource.

-Below are three dozen of my favorite images found on HomoHistory.com.
-Since most of the people in these photos are unknown, their sexuality is uncertain.
-But I invite you to look at these images through a different lens, a rainbow prism.
-Notice the closeness of the subjects.
-Notice where their hands are placed.
-Notice how they gaze at each other.
-Notice the cross-gender drag.
-Are the people in these images just chums and pals, or do clues in the images suggest a more intimate relationship?
+Below, I’ve selected three dozen of my favorite images discovered on HomoHistory.com.
+While the identities and sexualities of the individuals in these photos remain unknown, I invite you to view them through a different lens—a rainbow prism.
+Observe the proximity of the subjects, the placement of their hands, the way they gaze at each other, and the cross-gender drag.
+Could these individuals merely be close friends, or do the subtle clues in the images hint at more intimate relationships?

 (Mouse over the image to stop the carousel.)